‘The first law for a secret agent is to get his geography right, his means of access and exit, and assure his communications with the outside world.’

 Official Bond 25 press release / EON Productions

 Underlining that rather delicious old-school plot premise is Daniel Craig (and his nifty Converse shoes), Spectre‘s returning Léa Seydoux (Dr. Madeleine Swann), Naomie Harris (Moneypenny) and the much welcome confirmation that Ben Whishaw (Q), Rory Kinnear (Tanner), Ralph Fiennes (M) and Jeffrey Wright (Felix Leiter) are returning to support Bond and Bond 25.
 The Whitehall Avengers are very much to assemble once again in what could well be an endgame for Craig, but maybe not for them just yet.
 Also joining Craig, Seydoux and Harris under the Goldeneye roof were the newest actors to join the Bond stable.
 Playing Paloma is Spanish-Cuban actress Ana De Armas (Blade Runner 2049, Knives Out) and in the role of Nomi is British actress Lashana Lynch (Captain Marvel, Bulletproof).
 Both actresses continue EON’s long-held eye for casting actors on the cusp of greater things.
 Lynch has just been seen on movie screens as Brie Larson’s best pal in the box-office spring hit Captain Marvel (2019).
 Armas is about to star with Pedro Pascal (The Mandalorian) in Wasp Network and Daniel Craig in Rian Johnson’s Knives Out (the trailer of which is gloriously using ‘Live and Let Die’ as its anthem).
-Bond 25 also marks the first time in the franchise’s history a leading lady is returning to the same role and in the subsequent film.
+No Time to Die also marks the first time in the franchise’s history a leading lady is returning to the same role and in the subsequent film.
 A long rumoured, but never used device of so many Bond films, it is the twenty-fifth chapter that finally grants 007 some romantic (or not) continuity.
 Early assumptions ponder how Seydoux’s Swann could be a briefer role than before – with Armas’s Paloma stepping in to take Bond’s heart for this ride.
 But what if it isn’t?
 A madeleine cake was famously referenced at the beginning of Proust’s Swann’s Way – when the subject marks how a nostalgia-making madeleine brings back a tumult of hard emotions and childhood remembrances.
 Swann’s Way was also the first chapter of Proust’s In Search of Lost Time (À la Recherché Du Temps Perdu, 1913) which translates as the more familiar Remembrance of Things Past.
 What if Madeleine Swann is the first Bond woman to dominate two films and close Craig’s tenure with some soulful-minded continuity because of those things past?
 Time will tell.

 Further roles will be filled by New York actor Billy Magnussen (Harry Haft, Bridge of Spies), French actor Dali Benssalah (A Faithful Man, Les Sauvages) and the Swedish actor David Dencik (Chernobyl, McMafia and Top of the Lake).
 Magnussen is already a Fukunaga veteran – having starred in his ’80s-minded Netflix drama series, Maniac (2018).
 He is also starring in HBO’s Sopranos prequel feature The Many Saints of Newark (2020), and has already worked with Steven Spielberg, Barry Levinson, Charlie Brooker and Ryan Murphy.
 Dencik not only starred in Tomas Alfredson’s Tinker, Tailor, Soldier, Spy (2011), he also appeared in both film versions of The Girl with the Dragon Tattoo – the latter of which starred Mr Daniel Craig.

-Further underlining the Broccoli eye for talent and prescient casting, the biggest headline of the Jamaican launch was easily the confirmation that the American-Egyptian actor Rami Malek will be joining Bond 25.
+Further underlining the Broccoli eye for talent and prescient casting, the biggest headline of the Jamaican launch was easily the confirmation that the American-Egyptian actor Rami Malek will be joining No Time to Die.
 Long touted in the press as being Bond’s newest nemesis, Malek is now the third villain in a row to join 007 after not long nabbing the Academy Award for Best Actor (following Skyfall‘s Javier Bardem and Spectre‘s Christoph Waltz) for his brilliantly denimed peacock turn as Freddie Mercury in Bohemian Rhapsody (2018).
 Easily the real glory of that troubled production, Malek nevertheless gave a truly soaring performance that was head and shoulders above what was essentially a narratively dubious jukebox musical.
 However, Bohemian Rhapsody was also a massive global hit.
 And that can all be rightly laid at Malek’s Adidas-wearing, strutting feet.
 He was no doubt circled for the Bond role way before the 2019 Academy Awards made him a movie champion of the world (curiously for a role that had first been attached to the Earl-Grey clutching quartermaster, Ben Whishaw).
 But, the Mercury is most definitely rising for Malek.
 And Bond has possibly not cast such a new, youthful household name in its six decade history.
 With those dominant eyes, personal calm, fashion page finery and impish charms, Malek is also not yet a known screen villain.
 Bardem and Waltz had already clocked up many hours of onscreen villainy when they took on the baddie baton.
 This bullet catcher already sees a dandy suit, a cane, tech-boy sneakers and maybe one of the more broadly drawn and arched antagonists Craig’s Bond has yet met.

 Also finally confirmed at the Jamaican launch were some of the creatives and movie talent charged with taking Bond into a new decade.
-Swedish cinematographer Linus Sandgren (American Hustle) is already lensing Bond 25 on the streets of Jamaica and is a welcome new addition to the House of Bond.
+Swedish cinematographer Linus Sandgren (American Hustle) is already lensing No Time to Die on the streets of Jamaica and is a welcome new addition to the House of Bond.
 An Academy Award winner for Best Cinematography for 2016’s La La Land, Sandgren returned to work with its director Damien Chazelle for 2018’s First Man, as well as shooting Paul McCartney’s doodle-world video for ‘Who Cares’ (2018) starring Emma Stone.
 Having already handled the visuals for American Hustle (2013) and Battle of the Sexes (2016), First Man again proved Sandgren is adept at taking retro-minded stories and bypassing nostalgic minefields for contemporary skewed visuals that are careful with what cameras, techniques and era-specific lenses and devices they use.
 Whilst he steered from using 21st Century camera techniques for the 1969-set First Man, Bond 25 is part-using 2019 IMAX cameras – so make of that big screen promise what you will.
 His palette is often one of deep reds, old timber, sky blues, warm cornfields, glimmering asphalt and canary yellows.
 Sandgren’s motifs are skilled at marking a time of day – whether it is La La Land‘s purple dusks and midday Californian glows, American Hustle‘s supper time ballrooms or a dawn training exercise from First Man.

 Despite the spring 2018 departure of director Danny Boyle, two of his heads of department remained on the good ship Bond.
-Both OO7 first-timers, costume designer Suttirat Larlarb and production designer Mark Tildesley have already been hard at work designing the visual complexion of Bond 25.
+Both OO7 first-timers, costume designer Suttirat Larlarb and production designer Mark Tildesley have already been hard at work designing the visual complexion of No Time to Die.
 Both were the designers of the 2012 Opening Ceremony for the London Olympic Games which Danny Boyle directed.
 In another first for Bond, American-born Larlarb (127 Hours, Steve Jobs) is also a production designer and art director.
 An assistant art director on Enigma (2002), theatre designer for operas across the world and not adverse to clothing men running down streets with handguns (The American, Trance), Larlarb is also versed in bigger productions – having costumed The Walk (2015), American Gods (2017) and the Oscar-winning Slumdog Millionaire (2008).
-And for a OO7 story that hints at a technological story world, Larlarb also designed the costumes for Sunshine (2007) and Gemini Man (2019).
+And for a 007 story that hints at a technological story world, Larlarb also designed the costumes for Sunshine (2007) and Gemini Man (2019).

 Production designer Mark Tildesley has already designed a Bond film.
 In 2012 he worked with Danny Boyle on ‘Happy and Glorious’ – a red, white and blue overture to Queen Elizabeth II’s entrance to the London 2012 Olympic Games.
 Starring Daniel Craig as Bond and Her Majesty as Her Majesty, the short film was a jaw-dropping triumph marked with humour and pageantry and totally fed into the great 2012 golden anniversary goodwill that Bond and Skyfall were about to ride on a few months later.
 The bold idea that that made the world double-take to Double-O-Seven’s royal engagement was all down to a suggestion from Tildesley.